UsernameDiana/Project_Gutenberg/README.md

 MongoFacade - Zygi

-MysqlFacade - Emil and Plamen
+MysqlFacade - Emil, Plamen and Zygi

-PostgresFacade - Diana and Plamen
+PostgresFacade - Diana, Plamen and Zygi

 * Creation of databases: